andrewt3000/MachineLearning/README.md

 **Dimensionality Reduction** is transforming data from high to low dimension but retaining the properties.
 Examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

 #### Data
-Suprervised learning data is typically split into **training**, **validation** and **test** data.
+Data is typically split into **training**, **validation** and **test** data.
 An **example** (or **sample**) is a single instance from your dataset.
 In supervised learning data, the correct output label is refered to as ground truth.
 **Data leakage** is when information from outside the training dataset (such as the target variable or the validation/test set) accidentally contaminates the training process.
 **Data drift** (also known as covariate shift) occurs when the statistical properties of the input data change over time compared to the data the model was trained on.
-For example, for predicting house prices, inflation might change the home values.
+**Concept drift** occurs when there is a change in input-output relationship over time compared to the data the model was trained on.

 ### Machine learning models and applications